- Blame Canada

 Play begins today at 8:30 with the Round of 32.
 The winners of those first 16 games advance to the next round just two hours later at 11:30 AM.
 The eight surviving teams meet in the quarterfinals at 1:30 in the afternoon.
 The next round of semifinal games comes up fast, just an hour later at 2:30.
 The two survivors will square off for the championship trophy, The Golden Shovel, another short hour later for their fifth game of the day in the space of just seven hours!

 With that many teams involved, there are always some great names chosen, with some of our favorites this year being:

 Bonus points for those of you who got all the pop culture references contained above!

-For today's action, your intrepid reporter trekked out onto the frozen lake with camera in hand to document some of the noteworthy jerseys which caught our eye.
+On Friday and Saturday, your intrepid reporter trekked out onto the frozen lake with camera in hand to document some of the noteworthy jerseys which caught our eye.
 While some teams can barely round up six matching jerseys, others with an eye for a good looking sweater and either a sense of history or sense of fun, can produce some good looking sweaters, some of which we have gathered here for you today.

 The Great White Buffalo with not only plaid jackets, but matching pants as well